VCWVL/wede5020-part-2-micro-chromosone/README.md

 creates a platform that builds trust with donors and community members.

 Key Features and Functionality:
-Donate Page: the donate page offers multiple ways of payment which is to cater to visitors often times one form of payment is limiting.
+Donate Page- the donate page offers multiple ways of payment which is to cater to visitors often times one form of payment is limiting.
-Green Aid: This will be the gallery page showing our adventures in other communities.
+Green Aid- This will be the gallery page showing our adventures in other communities.
 This page is made to show our visitors our work and ethics. it will be made using a grid layout with css.
-Naviagtion:
+Naviagtion and layout- The navigation bar has been made to fit screen sizes same as with the program. wether the user has a desktop or a phone the website will chnage to fit accordingly with media queries.

+Part 2 Details: The website has been created with content on every page.

 ![image alt](https://github.com/VCWVL/wede5020-part-2-micro-chromosone/blob/21a6fd8b296da4f1067cf6e410816fd95101f3df/Screenshot%202025-09-29%20121709.jpg)